voc/voctomix/README.md

  - Voctomix [Example Scripts](./example-scripts/), a collection of tools and examples for talking to the core-process, feeding and receiving video-streams and controlling operations from scripts or command-line.

 ## Installation
 Voctomix requires a fairly recent Version of GStreamer (at least 1.5, though we recommend 1.6 and later).
-This is natively present on [Debian Sid](https://packages.debian.org/sid/libgstreamer1.0-0) and [Ubuntu Wily](http://packages.ubuntu.com/wily/libgstreamer1.0-0).
+This is natively present on [Debian Stretch](https://packages.debian.org/stretch/libgstreamer1.0-0) or [Sid](https://packages.debian.org/sid/libgstreamer1.0-0) and [Ubuntu Wily](http://packages.ubuntu.com/wily/libgstreamer1.0-0).
 On these systems it should run out of the box.
 We recommend using one of them.
 A [Docker](http://www.docker.com) image that uses Ubuntu Wily as a base is bundled with Voctomix.
 Please refer to the seperate [readme](./README_DOCKER.md) how to use the Docker image.

 Install the required dependencies:
 ````